What is the Self Coaching Model?

 If you haven’t trained your brain to think intentionally, you will continue to repeat your past and have the same thoughts you’ve always had.

 You have to train your brain to create new results for your future.
-This is what you can do with The Model.
+This is what you can do with the Model.

 Feelings